 Volunteers will help you organize your information and will show you how to search census records, the Social Security Death index, and other record groups.
 They will also suggest future searches you can conduct on your own.
 While you don't necessarily need to prepare for your visit in advance, bringing some preliminary information with you will enhance your experience:

-- Names, maiden names, birth dates and death dates of your grandparents and great-grandparents
+- Bring any known names, maiden names, birth places and approximate birth/death dates of your parents, grandparents and even great-grandparents.

 - Ask your relatives for any family stories or folklore.

 The John Parker Library and FamilySearch Center is free and open to the public.

 Hours: Wednesday - Saturday from 11 a.m. to 4 p.m.*

 *Due to the extensive nature of our research, last appointments begin at 3:15 p.m. for a 45 minute session.
 If no patrons are present at 3:30 p.m., the library may close early.

 For questions or to make an appointment*

 Give us a call at (513) 333-7654 or email us at firstname.lastname@example.org.